ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/01-hello-lua-iot.md

    This should execute your code.

 # Conclusion &amp; Next Steps

 Congratulations!
-You have built a Windows 10 IoT application that controlled a device connected to a Raspberry Pi 2.
+You have built a Lua application that controlled a device connected to an ESP8266.
 The core concepts you've learned are:

-1. Building a Windows 10 IoT Background Task application that can run on a Windows 10 IoT device.
+1. Building a Lua application that can run on an ESP8266.
-2. Using _BackgroundTaskDeferral_ to enable an application to run even after the ```Run()``` method completes.
-3. Controlling the state of a device.

 In the [next lab][nextlab], you will build a more complicated _Thing_ that uses both input sensors and output devices.

-<a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/nightlight/">Go to 'Nightlight' ›</a>
+<a class="radius button small" href="{{ site.url }}/workshop/esp8266/nightlight/">Go to 'Nightlight' ›</a>

-[nextlab]: /workshop/thingy-4-windows/nightlight/
+[nextlab]: /workshop/esp8266/nightlight/